Refracting telescope: Galilean telescope

-The final image (y″) is a virtual image, located at infinity and is the same way up as the object.
+The final image (y″) is a virtual image, located at infinity and is the same way up (i.e., non-inverted or upright) as the object.

 Keplerian telescope

 The Keplerian telescope, invented by Johannes Kepler in 1611, is an improvement on Galileo's design.
 It uses a convex lens as the eyepiece instead of Galileo's concave one.
 The advantage of this arrangement is that the rays of light emerging from the eyepiece are converging.
 This allows for a much wider field of view and greater eye relief, but the image for the viewer is inverted.
-Considerably higher magnifications can be reached with this design, but, like the Galilean telescope, it still uses simple single element objective lens so needs to have a very high focal ratio to reduce aberrations (Johannes Hevelius built an unwieldy f/225 telescope with a 8 in objective and a 150 ft focal length, and even longer tubeless "aerial telescopes" were constructed).
+Considerably higher magnifications can be reached with this design, but, like the Galilean telescope, it still uses a simple single element objective lens so it needs to have a very high focal ratio to reduce aberrations (Johannes Hevelius built an unwieldy f/225 telescope with a 8 in objective and a 150 ft focal length, and even longer tubeless "aerial telescopes" were constructed).
 The design also allows for use of a micrometer at the focal plane (to determine the angular size and/or distance between objects observed).